 You should also bring to school a personal water-bottle.
 The water-fountains have been disconnected as they are not safe to use at the moment.
-New water-bottle refilling stations have been installed around the site.
+The water-bottle refilling stations installed over the summer, around the site, are okay to use.